akjoshi2/endless-crossword/README.md

 + Revolutionary Puzzles: Our algorithm conjures up crossword puzzles that are always new and one-of-a-kind.
 + Tailored Challenge: Endless Crossword lets you choose from a spectrum of difficulty levels.
 It's like having your own personal puzzle butler, customizing puzzles just for you.
 + Easily Share: Send your generated crossword to your friends using the unique seed found right on the webpage.
 + Solve Like a Pro: Stuck on a tricky clue?
-Endless Crossword offers tools to assist you when you get stuck, including GPT integration to regenerate fresh clues on the fly
+Endless Crossword offers tools to assist you when you get stuck, including GPT integration to create new clues on the fly

 ## Live Project Site